Skip to content

 When Life Insurance Dividends Matter Most

 Life insurance dividends tend to matter most for long-term policyowners.
-The longer a policy is held, the more opportunity dividends have to enhance value.
-Many clients who use permanent life insurance as part of long-term financial planning appreciate the combination of guarantees and potential dividend growth.
+The longer a policy is held, the more opportunity dividends have to enhance value through compounding — particularly when PUA elections remain in place through the accumulation years.
+Many clients who use participating whole life insurance as part of long-term financial planning appreciate the combination of contractually guaranteed values as a foundation and potential dividend growth as an accelerant — knowing that the guarantee holds even if dividends decline or cease in a difficult economic period.

 Optimize Your Dividend Strategy